Seneca-ICTOER/SPO600/docs/B-Labs/lab5.md

 ## x86_64 and AArch64 Systems

 This lab must be performed on both x86_64 and AArch64 systems.
-You may use the SPO600 Servers (ADD LINK) or you may use other system(s) -- it might make sense to use your own x86_64 system and israel.cdot.systems (ADD LINK) for AArch64.
+You may use the [SPO600 Servers](/D-ExtraResources/servers.md) or you may use other system(s) -- it might make sense to use your own x86_64 system and [israel.cdot.systems](/D-ExtraResources/servers.md#aarch64-israelcdotsystems) for AArch64.

 ## Lab Instructions